-My mother-in-law had this drink simmering the last time we were at her house and it was seriously the best thing for our sore throats.
+My mother-in-law had this Warm Cranberry Citrus drink simmering on the stove the last time we were at her house and it was seriously the best thing for our sore throats.

 Keep the leftovers in the fridge and then heat up a cup when you need something to warm you up and soothe your throat.

 -Cranberries are nicknamed bounce berries and they are bouncy when they are perfectly ripe.

 -Cranberries don’t ripen after being picked off the vine.
 If they have brown spots on them, they are over ripe.
 Wrinkly cranberries are also over ripe.

 Can I use frozen instead of fresh cranberries?

 Fresh cranberries are definitely preferred for this recipe, but frozen cranberries work just as well.

 When combining the cranberries with the water, cook the cranberries only until they burst.